Holidays

 2. Mashed Potatoes

 Another one of the top 10 Thanksgiving sides is mashed potatoes.
 We’ll discuss several ways to spice up your potato dishes in this guide, but you can’t go wrong with a smooth, classic mashed potato complete with butter, salt and pepper.
+On a table full of sides for Thanksgiving, this is the one even the pickiest cousin will happily pile high.

 3. Green Bean Casserole